 It wasn’t long before Candi and Joe experienced the telltale symptoms of their son’s rare condition for the first time.

 While in China, the family was taking a stroll when Jai tripped on a crack in the sidewalk and fell.
 It was a temporary setback in an otherwise fun day, and he appeared to take it in stride.
 But later that evening, his parents grew worried.
-Jai had developed dark, massive bruises across his chest and stomach.
+Jai had developed massive dark bruises across his chest and stomach.

 “It was tough in the beginning,” adds Candi.
 “I really think Jai did better than we did.”

 Jai’s mom describes him as a sensitive, smart, silly boy who quickly adapted to his new home.
 And with the loving guidance of big sister Ruthie, he learned English his first week in the U.S. by watching her favorite movies together.
+His creative talents began to shine, too.
+Jai took an interest in drawing, painting, and playing with clay.

 In those first six months, Jai was a frequent overnight patient at Children’s Mercy Hospital in Kansas City.
 He spent a lot of time in the Hemophilia Treatment Center catching up on medical care he hadn’t received in China.